espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

     {IDF_TARGET_NAME}-4MB/{IDF_TARGET_NAME}-4MB-G2 Series Hardware Connection

-  If you want to connect your device directly with {IDF_TARGET_NAME} module rather than the {IDF_TARGET_NAME} board that integrates it, please refer to the corresponding module `datasheet <https://www.espressif.com/en/support/documents/technical-documents>`_ for more details.
+  If you want to connect your device directly with {IDF_TARGET_NAME} module rather than the {IDF_TARGET_NAME} board that integrates it, please refer to the corresponding `module datasheet <https://www.espressif.com/en/support/documents/technical-documents>`_ for details.

   .. _hw-connection-esp32c2-2mb: